apache/trafficcontrol/blueprints/refetch-invalidation.md

 ## Problem Description

 Currently, within ATC, there is a concept of Invalidation Jobs.
 These Invalidation Jobs give a user the ability to queue an invalidation for a resource, primarily based on regular expressions.
-The invalidation is gathered and treated as though there was a cache **STALE**, allowing the cache to query the origin server to **REFRESH** the resource.
+The invalidation is gathered and treated as though there was a cache **STALE**, allowing the CDN to query the origin server to **REFRESH** the resource.
 However, should the cache policy still be incorrect or misconfigured, the resource could be updated on the origin server, but the cache will still receive a 304 - Not Modified HTTP status response.

 ## Proposed Change

 To address this potential conflict, a proposal to add **REFETCH** as an option for Invalidation Jobs.
 This will then be treated by caches as a **MISS** (rather than a **STALE**), thusly allowing the cache to retrieve the resource regardless of cache policies.
 The original **REFRESH**/**STALE** will be the default option, where **REFETCH**/**MISS** will be the addition.

 ### Traffic Portal Impact